Z-T-WANG/LaProp-Optimizer/transformer/readme.md

-Here we present the files and commands that we have used for the transformer tranining experiments in the paper.
+Here we present the files and commands we have used for the transformer tranining experiments.
 We use the implementation provided by the [Fairseq](https://github.com/pytorch/fairseq) package, and run the [training script](https://github.com/pytorch/fairseq/blob/master/fairseq_cli/train.py) thereof.

 ## Use